Panthers Super Bowl 58 Odds: November 29, 2023

-The Panthers Super Bowl odds are +20000, per DraftKings Sportsbook Carolina.
-These odds haven't changed since Week 3.
-Their +20000 odds translate to a 0.5% chance to win Super Bowl 58, tying for third-longest among 32 NFL teams.
+The Panthers Super Bowl odds are +100000, per DraftKings Sportsbook Carolina.
+Their +50000 odds translate to a 0.2% chance to win Super Bowl 58, the tied for the lowest implied probability among 32 NFL teams.

 Panthers Super Bowl Odds vs. NFC South

-Among NFC South teams, the team with the shortest odds to win the Super Bowl are the New Orleans Saints at +3000, ranking 5th among NFC teams.
-The Atlanta Falcons are next shortest at +4000, while the Tampa Bay Buccaneers are third-shortest at +8000.
-Last, but not least are the Carolina Panthers, who have their odds installed at +20000—tied for the third-longest in the league.
+Among NFC South teams, the New Orleans Saints and Atlanta Falcons have the shortest odds to win the Super Bowl at +12000.
+The Tampa Bay Buccaneers are not too far behind at +20000.
+Last are the Carolina Panthers with odds installed at +100000, the longest in the league.

-Following Week 3, the Carolina Panthers odds to win Super Bowl LVIII are at +20000 on DraftKings Sportsbook.
-This ranks ahead of just two NFL teams, including the Houston Texans and the Arizona Cardinals.
+Following Week 12, the Carolina Panthers odds to win Super Bowl LVIII are at +100000 on DraftKings Sportsbook.

 We'll continue to track the Panthers Super Bowl 58 odds weekly following each game during the season, so be sure to bookmark this page so you can track along with us!